Melitta Schenk Gräfin von Stauffenberg

-Melitta Schenk Gräfin von Stauffenberg (née Schiller; 3 January 1903 – 8 April 1945) was an aviator who served as a test pilot in the Luftwaffe before and during World War II.
+Melitta Schenk Gräfin von Stauffenberg (née Schiller; 3 January 1903 – 8 April 1945) was a German aviator who served as a test pilot in the Luftwaffe before and during World War II.

 She was the second German woman to be awarded the honorary title of Flugkapitän (flight captain) and also flew over 2,500 test flights in dive bombers, the second most of any Luftwaffe test pilot.
 Von Stauffenberg was awarded the Iron Cross Second Class and the Gold Front Flying Clasp for Bombers with diamonds, for performing over 1,500 test flights in dive bomber aircraft.

-In 1944, she was arrested with other Stauffenberg family members on suspicion of conspiring with her brothers-in-law to assassinate Adolf Hitler, but she was later released to continue her test flight duties.
+In 1944 she was arrested with other Stauffenberg family members on suspicion of conspiring with her brothers-in-law to assassinate Adolf Hitler, but she was later released to continue her test-flight duties.

-Countess von Stauffenberg died after being shot down by an American fighter plane on 8 April 1945.
+Countess von Stauffenberg died after being shot down by an American reconnaissance plane on 8 April 1945.

-Biography
+Early life and education

 Melitta was born in Krotoschin, Prussia.
-Her father was Michael Schiller.
+Her father was Michael Schiller, a Jewish man who converted to Christianity at the age of 18.
 Her mother was Margaret Eberstein.
 She had four siblings: Marie-Luise, Otto, Jutta and Klara.

 With the end of World War I Krotoschin became part of Poland.
 In October 1919 Melitta began attending boarding school across the border in Hirschberg, Silesia.

 Melitta passed the diploma for university entrance in 1922 and accepted a place at the Technical University of Munich.
 There she studied mathematics, physics and engineering, eventually specialising in aeronautical engineering.
 In 1927 she graduated cum laude.

 Aviation experience

 Melitta started working for the Deutsche Versuchsanstalt für Luftfahrt (DVL), an experimental institute for aviation, in Berlin-Adlershof in 1927.
-In July 1929 she began flying lessons at Staaken and obtained her provisional flying license with a few months and her full license by mid-1930.
+In July 1929 she began flying lessons at Staaken and obtained her provisional flying license within a few months and her full license by mid-1930.

 In 1936 she was forced from her job as Ingenieurflugzeugführerin (aeronautical engineer) because of her paternal grandfather's Jewish origins, despite her father having converted to Christianity at the age of 18.

 On 11 August 1937 at Berlin-Wilmersdorf, Melitta married the historian Alexander Schenk Graf von Stauffenberg, and on 28 October 1937, she was given the honorary rank of Flugkapitänin, or "flight captain", a rank reserved for test pilots in Germany at the time, and became only the second woman in Germany, after Hanna Reitsch, to achieve this.
 She eventually gained licences for all classes of powered aircraft, the aerobatic flying licence, and the glider licence.